aazaff/teachPaleobiology/LabExercise2.md

 2. Which species of *Gryphaea* has undergone a greater degree of heterochrony?

-3. What type of heterochrony is represented in the *Ollenus* example??
+3. What type of heterochrony is represented in the *Olenellus* example??